 Larger is better, but keep in mind the space you have available.
 A 55-gallon tank is not practical for a dorm room.
 However, almost anyone can find a place for a 20-gallon tank.
-Avoid tall thin tanks and stick with shorter longer tank, as they provide more swimming space and surface area for air exchange.
+Avoid tall thin tanks and stick with shorter longer tanks, as they provide more swimming space and surface area for air exchange.
 Glass aquariums are preferred by many, however, acrylic tanks weigh less and because they don't break, are preferable for use with children in the household.
 Remember that acrylic tanks require support along the entire bottom surface, not just the edges.

 Lid or Hood

-Tanks are sold with lid separate from the light, or the lid and light may be joined into one unit referred to as the "hood."
+Tanks are sold with a lid separate from the light, or the lid and light may be joined into one unit referred to as the "hood."
 The lid portion covers the tank and serves to prevent fish from jumping out of the tank.
-It also reduces evaporation, and protects the light from getting wet.
+It also reduces evaporation and protects the light from getting wet.
 If the lid is combined with the light, it is often made of plastic, which is less expensive, weighs less, and is not as easy to break.
 Glass lids are easier to clean, provide a tighter cover, and allow more outside light to enter the aquarium.

 The liquid crystal stick-on thermometers are inexpensive, easy to read, and generally accurate enough for general use.
 If you plan to breed fish or keep delicate fish, you should opt for a thermometer that goes in the water.

 This is the material that lines the bottom of the aquarium.
-Generally, a small, smooth, dark-colored gravel is preferable.
+Generally, small, smooth, dark-colored gravel is preferable.
 Get one pound of gravel for each gallon of water.
 Rinse the gravel before placing it into the aquarium.

 Choose a medium-sized, good-quality net.
 Better yet, get two nets.
 Catching fish is easier with two nets, and it's always wise to have a spare net on hand.
 You never know when you may tear or misplace one of your nets.
 Handle length should be proportionate to the size of your aquarium so that you don't have to stick your hand into the water when catching fish in a large aquarium.